This post includes affiliate links.

 You can now either fasten off and weave in the end, or like me, work your way back (by sewing) to the top of the beanie opening (the opening that was created by sewing part of the beanie together).

-Now use that part of the yarn or a new piece of yarn and sew the opening of the beanie either shut closed for a typical beanie or sew it partly closed together by not pulling it so tied that it is all the way closed and leaving a hole so that it can be used as a messy bun/ponytail beanie.
+Now use that part of the yarn or a new piece of yarn and sew the opening of the beanie either shut closed for a typical beanie or sew it partly closed together by not pulling it so tight that it is all the way closed and leaving a hole so that it can be used as a messy bun/ponytail beanie.

 Fasten off and weave in the ends.